Pennsylvania

 The TAKE IT DOWN Act (Public Law 119-12, signed May 19, 2025) is the first federal intimate-deepfake law.
 It makes it a federal crime to knowingly publish non-consensual intimate visual depictions of adults or minors, expressly including AI-generated deepfakes.
 The maximum penalty is two years in prison, three years when a minor is involved.
 Critically, platforms must remove content flagged by a victim within 48 hours, with the FTC as the enforcement authority.
 The removal obligation took full effect May 19, 2026.

 The DEFIANCE Act and the NO FAKES Act are still not law as of June 2026.
 The DEFIANCE Act (S.1837, 119th Congress) would create a federal civil cause of action for sexual deepfake victims, with liquidated damages of $150,000 (or $250,000 if the conduct involved actual or attempted sexual assault, stalking, or harassment); it passed the Senate by unanimous consent on January 13, 2026 and is pending in the House.
-The NO FAKES Act (S.1367), which would create a federal right of publicity against unauthorized AI digital replicas, remains in committee.
+The NO FAKES Act (S.4591), which would create a federal right of publicity against unauthorized AI digital replicas, has cleared the Senate Judiciary Committee and awaits a Senate floor vote (as of August 2026).
 Neither has become law.
 Do not rely on either as a remedy.

 The FCC ruled in February 2024 (FCC 24-17) that AI-generated voices in robocalls are "artificial" under the TCPA, making AI voice-clone robocalls illegal without prior express consent.
 This federal rule applies in Pennsylvania and is separate from the state digital forgery statute.